Nodulaire/SCA-DPA/README.md

 segmentLength = 370000; % for the beginning the segmentLength = traceSize

 % columns and rows variables are used as inputs
-% to the function loading the plaintext/ciphertext columns = 16;
+% to the function loading the plain text/cipher text columns = 16;
 rows = numberOfTraces;